 As accounting officer, the Head Master has responsibility for ensuring that the Academy delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
-The Accounting Officer for the Academy can provide evidence of improved value for money during the year including new contracts for external IT support, Catering, Audit and Reprographics equipment.
+The accounting officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.